peteroupc/peteroupc.github.io/colorgen.md

 **RGB colors.** An RGB color consists of three components in the following order: "red", "green", "blue".

-**RGBA colors.** Some RGB colors also contain a fourth component, called the _alpha component_, which ranges from fully transparent to fully opaque).
+**RGBA colors.** Some RGB colors also contain a fourth component, called the _alpha component_, which ranges from fully transparent to fully opaque.
 Such RGB colors are called _RGBA colors_ in this document.
 RGB colors without an alpha component are generally considered fully opaque.

 **0-1 format.** In this document, an RGB or RGBA color is in the **0-1 format** if all its components are 0 or greater and 1 or less.
 This document understands all RGB and RGBA colors to be in this format unless noted otherwise.